MetaMuse: Algorithm Generation via Creative Ideation

 \subsection{Developing Stimuli into Executable Solutions}

-Third, developing executable solutions from $s$ stimuli involves structured checkpoint-based steps, or \textbf{waypoint reasoning}.
-Waypoints are intermediate questions serving as checkpoints, which LLMs need to answer sequentially along the reasoning path.
-We observe that waypoints prevent LLMs from superficially developing solutions, e.g., simply turning stimuli into variable names in code.
-This addresses the problem with simply using free-form chain-of-thought~\citep{chain-of-thought, llm-associative-thinking}.
+Third, developing executable solutions from $s$ stimuli requires structured \textbf{waypoint reasoning}.
+Waypoints serve as intermediate checkpoints that progressively transform seemingly unrelated stimuli (\S\ref{sec:stimuli_selection}) into solutions for the problem at hand.
+Unlike free-form chain-of-thought~\citep{chain-of-thought, llm-associative-thinking}, we observe that waypoints prevent LLMs from superficially developing solutions, e.g., simply turning stimuli into variable names in code.

-Our current implementation specifies the following waypoints.
-The first waypoint focuses on \textit{property extraction}, where LLMs are prompted to reason about concepts and properties of the given stimuli.
-Considering the keyword ``flower'', GPT-4o outputs ``a ring of petals'' as one property.
-The second waypoint focuses on \textit{problem mapping}, and LLMs reason about problem-related observations that can be derived from these concepts and properties.
-In the previous example, GPT-4o outputs an observation that a cache can use a circular buffer.
-The third waypoint is \textit{solution formulation}, which prompts LLMs to generate the complete description of a new solution.
-The observation derived from ``flower'' would be combined with other observations, for a complete solution.
-The final waypoint is \textit{code generation}, and LLMs turn the solution description into executable Python code.
+{\sysname} currently defines the following waypoints.
+The first is \textit{property extraction}, where the LLM associates the given stimuli with related concepts and properties.
+For example, given the keyword ``flower,'' one associated property might be ``a ring of petals.''
+These outputs are then passed to the second waypoint, \textit{problem mapping}, where the LLM connects the extracted properties to problem-related observations.
+Continuing the example, ``a ring of petals'' may remind the LLM of a circular structure, which can be mapped to a circular buffer in algorithm design.
+These observations are then fed to the third waypoint, \textit{solution formulation}, where the LLM combines observations and synthesizes the complete description of a new solution.
+The final waypoint is \textit{code generation}, where the LLM translates the solution description into executable Python code.
+The waypoint prompts are included in the appendix (\S\ref{subappend:coding-agent-prompt}).